 WI-FI – Get your house sitter hooked up to your Wi-Fi before you leave.
 I’ve had lots of issues with incorrect passwords and not knowing which network belongs to the owner.

 FOOD – House sitters usually provide their own food, but if there are perishables going to waste do tell your house sitters to help themselves.
 Also let them know if you’re happy for them to use your tea, coffee and pantry items.

 Make sure your pet is up to date on vaccines before you leave and stock up on pet food, kitty litter, doggy poop bags and any medication they might need.
 Think about what would happen if your pet fell ill and needed to see the vet, and how this would be paid for.

-I had one instance where a dog got sick and I had to contact the owners abroad as they hadn’t left me the vet details.
-I then had to pay for the visit and medication myself and wait for the owners to reimburse me on their return.
-Not all house sitters would be willing or financially able to do that, particularly if they don’t know you.
+I’ve had about six vet visits during my time as a house sitter.
+I even had to pay for two of the the visits myself and wait for the owners to reimburse me on their return.
+Not all house sitters would be willing or financially able to do that.

 Ideally, let your vet know that you’ll be away and ask if you can leave your credit card details or pay any fees on your return.
 Some pet owners even fill out a euthanasia form giving the house sitter permission to make the decision in the worst-case scenario.
 Alternatively you could allocate a nearby friend or relative to take charge if your pet gets ill, or leave an emergency cash fund with the house sitter.